sglanzer-deprecated/ember-cli-blanket/README.md

 As of release 0.2.4 loader exclusions are no longer necessary to fix conflicts with addon modules.
 Loader exclusions may still be used to remove data coverage for specific files (e.g. config/environment).

+## Debugging Common Issues

+If you do not see any coverage reports at the bottom of the page, even after clicking the enable coverage checkbox, check your console for errors.
+If you see something like `TypeError: blanket.instrumentSync is not a function` you need to update your version of blanket.
+Currently, we are pointing to a fork of blanket, but if you run `ember g ember-cli-blanket` it will update your app to point to the correct blanket version.

 ## License

 MIT